richardkuehn/Monte-Carlo-Simulator/README.md

         - form : str
             - defaults to 'wide', but accepts 'narrow' to stack dataframe-
     - Returns
-        - if form is wide, wide dataframe of play results
+        - if form is 'wide', wide dataframe of play_results
-        - if form is narrow, narrow dataframe of play results
+        - if form is 'narrow', narrow dataframe of play_results

 #### Class: ***Analyzer***